cirosantilli/git-tutorial/index.md

      |       |
      b *     master

-C disappears because it was not tracked in b:
+C disappears because it was not tracked in `b`:

     ls
         #a b